 Pegfilgrastim has specific administration instructions for both the prevention of febrile neutropenia and the prevention of the hematopoietic sub-syndrome of acute radiation syndrome.

 For the prevention of febrile neutropenia, a 6 mg dose of pegfilgrastim is given to the patient at least 24 hours after receiving chemotherapy.
-It has two administration options; one is a pre-filled syringe and the other an on-body injector.
+It has two administration options; one is a pre-filled syringe, and the other an on-body injector.
 Both the pegfilgrastim pre-filled syringe and on-body injector are typically given either on the back of the upper arm or the abdomen, at least 2 inches from the navel.
 When receiving pegfilgrastim in the pre-filled syringe, the patient must make an extra trip to a healthcare facility for subcutaneous administration by a healthcare professional.
-With the on-body injector, the patient can have it administered the day of their chemotherapy regimen before leaving the clinic which improves both patient satisfaction and compliance.
-The healthcare professional fills the on-body injector with the pegfilgrastim dose immediately prior to applying it to the patient's skin.
+With the on-body injector, the patient can have it administered the day of their chemotherapy regimen before leaving the clinic, which improves both patient satisfaction and compliance.
+The healthcare professional fills the on-body injector with the pegfilgrastim dose immediately before applying it to the patient's skin.
 Once filled with the medication, the unit activates automatically.
-Three minutes after activation, the on-body injector deploys a needle which is then inserted into the patient subcutaneously by the healthcare provider.
+Three minutes after activation, the on-body injector deploys a needle, which is then inserted into the patient subcutaneously by the healthcare provider.
 The device is then attached to the patient via its adhesive backing.
 The pegfilgrastim dose is not injected into the patient until 27 hours after activation.
-Once the drug dose has been administered, the patient may appropriately discard the on-body injector.
+Following the administration of the drug dose, the patient may appropriately discard the on-body injector.
 The patient should receive pegfilgrastim with the first dose of chemotherapy, and administrations should continue throughout the patient's subsequent chemotherapy cycles.
 It is also important to note that pegfilgrastim should not be given to patients weighing under 45 kg because these patients require weight-based dosing.
 Since the pre-filled syringe and on-body injector both administer precisely 6 mg of pegfilgrastim and have no marks for measuring, they should not be used for patients who require weight-based dosing.

-For the prevention of the hematopoietic sub-syndrome of acute radiation syndrome, the recommended dose of pegfilgrastim is two doses of 6 mg each, and they should be administered one week apart after the patient has been exposed to the radiation.
+For the prevention of the hematopoietic sub-syndrome of acute radiation syndrome, the recommended dose of pegfilgrastim is two doses of 6 mg each, and they should be administered one week apart after the patient has had exposure to radiation.

 The most common adverse effect experienced with pegfilgrastim is bone pain.
 However, the pain appears to be manageable with non-steroidal anti-inflammatory drugs (NSAIDs).
 It is important to note that NSAIDs may not be an appropriate option for pain relief in some patient populations, such as the elderly or those with kidney disease.
-Recently, antihistamines have been studied as a potentially acceptable option to help ease the bone pain associated with receiving pegfilgrastim.
+Recently, research has looked at antihistamines as a potentially acceptable option to help ease the bone pain associated with receiving pegfilgrastim.
 When comparing loratadine to both naproxen and placebo, both the naproxen and loratadine groups had consistently reduced levels of bone pain.
-There was no statistically significant difference between naproxen and loratadine, but the loratadine group had fewer adverse effects, such as gastrointestinal issues.
+There was no significant statistical difference between naproxen and loratadine, but the loratadine group had fewer adverse effects, such as gastrointestinal issues.
 Therefore, loratadine could be a potentially inexpensive and helpful option for patients experiencing bone pain while on pegfilgrastim.

 Pegfilgrastim can cause hypersensitivity reactions.
 Therefore, it is contraindicated in patients who have experienced hypersensitivity to pegfilgrastim, filgrastim, or any component of the formulation.

 Each member of the healthcare team plays a vital role in the patient's overall well-being while being treated for cancer.
-It is imperative that the entire team work together each step of the way throughout the patient's treatment to ensure that the patient is receiving the best care possible.
+The entire team must work together each step of the way throughout the patient's treatment to ensure that they are receiving the best care possible.